 5. Howler monkeys and terrifying tarantulas in Tikal, Guatemala

-6. The Big 5 in the Okavango Delta, Botswana
+6. African Animals in Chobe and the Okavango National Park, Botswana

-Everyone heads to Africa for jaw dropping wildlife encounters.
-If you are looking for wildlife, classic African scenery and show stopping sunsets all wrapped nicely in a place that isn’t overrun with other tourists then you should make the effort to visit the Okavango Delta in Botswana.
+Everyone heads to Africa for jaw dropping wildlife encounters and Chobe combined with the Okavango Delta is the heart of safari opportunities in Botswana and a great place to search for Africa's most elusive and stunning wild animals.
+If you are looking for wildlife, classic African scenery and show stopping sunsets all wrapped nicely in a place that isn’t overrun with other tourists then you should make the effort to visit Botswana.

 There are a number of dolphin cruises which can all be booked online or through the tourist information at the Nelson Bay Marina.
 My kids never tire of these trips as they watch enthusiastically for their next sighting from the boat.

 New to Port Stephens is a Koala Sanctuary as well for those seeking some up close time with this native Australian mammal.
 Aimed at bringing koala populations back up from endangered levels particularly following the horror of the 2020 bushfire season in Australia.